GEM-benchmark/GEM-benchmark.github.io/web/data/tutorials/new_data_loader.md

 git commit -m "add json files"
 ```

-Afterwards you can also add the `README.md` and all other files and commit them.
+Afterwards you can also add the data card and all other files and commit them.
 Once everything is ready, simply run `git push`.
 After you enter your HuggingFace username and password, everything will be uploaded to the Hub!
 You can find an example dataset with a challenge dataset (generated using an NL-Augmenter transformation) [here](https://huggingface.co/datasets/GEM/test-transform/tree/main).

 You can update the dataset simply by pushing updates the same way.